arnishasaniii/Cyclistic-Bike-Share-Analysis/README.md

-Cyclistic Bike-Share Case Study
+Cyclistic Bike-Share Analysis
 Google Data Analytics Capstone Project
 Author: Arnis Hasani
-Tools: Python | SQL Server | Power BI
+Tools: Python · SQL Server · Power BI

-Project Overview
+What is this project?

-Cyclistic is a bike-share company in Chicago with over 5,800 bicycles and 600 stations.
-The marketing team wants to get more annual members because members bring in more steady revenue than casual riders.
+This is my capstone project for the Google Data Analytics Certificate.

-As a data analyst, my job was to look at 12 months of trip data (over 5.5 million rows) to see how annual members and casual riders use the bikes differently.
-Based on those patterns, I came up with simple recommendations to help convert casual riders into annual members.
+Cyclistic is a bike-share company in Chicago with 5,800 bikes and 600 stations.

-The Main Question
+The business problem is simple — casual riders are less profitable than annual members and the marketing team wants to convert them.

-How do annual members and casual riders use Cyclistic bikes differently, and how can we use those differences to convince casual riders to buy a membership?
+I went beyond the basic requirements.
+Instead of using a sample I processed the full 12 months of trip data — over 5.5 million rows.
+I built a Python cleaning pipeline, stored everything in SQL Server, and built a Power BI dashboard for the final presentation.

-Tools Used
+The question I was answering

-Python: Used to combine 12 separate CSV files into one dataset, remove bad data (like negative ride times), and add new fields for analysis.
+How do annual members and casual riders use the bikes differently — and what does that tell us about how to convert casuals into members?

-SQL Server (SSMS): Used to store the clean data and run queries to calculate trip counts, average ride lengths, and peak usage hours.
+What I did

-Power BI: Used to build an interactive dashboard with simple visual charts for stakeholders.
+Python — combined 12 separate monthly CSV files into one dataset, removed bad data like negative ride times, and added calculated fields for analysis.

-Key Findings
+SQL Server — stored the clean data and ran queries to calculate trip counts, average ride lengths, and peak usage hours by rider type.

-Total Volume: Annual members make up 64% of total trips, while casual riders account for 36%.
+Power BI — built an interactive dashboard to present the findings.

-Trip Length: Casual riders ride for longer periods, averaging 19.1 minutes per trip compared to 12.0 minutes for members.
+What I found

-Weekly Pattern: Members ride mostly Monday through Friday for work commutes.
-Casual riders peak on Saturday and Sunday for leisure.
+Members make up 64% of total trips, casuals 36%.

-Hourly Pattern: Members show clear spikes at 8 AM and 5 PM rush hours.
-Casual trips grow steadily throughout the day and peak in the late afternoon.
+Casual riders average 19.1 minutes per trip vs 12 minutes for members.

-Seasonality: Casual riding surges in the summer and drops off heavily in the winter, while member riding stays more consistent year-round.
+They ride longer but commit less — price or habit is the barrier, not interest.

-Dashboard Preview
+Members ride Monday to Friday for commuting.
+Casuals peak Saturday and Sunday for leisure.

-Recommendations
+These are two completely different use cases in the same product.

-Weekend and Summer Promotions: Offer casual riders unlocking bikes on summer weekends a special discount or credit toward an annual membership.
+Members show clear spikes at 8 AM and 5 PM.
+Casual usage builds slowly through the day.

-Commuter Trial Pass: Target casual riders who unlock bikes during weekday rush hours (8 AM and 5 PM) with a discounted one-month trial pass.
+Casual riding drops heavily in winter while member riding stays consistent year-round.

-Ride Time Rewards: Give casual riders points for total minutes ridden, which they can convert into money off an annual pass.
+Seasonality is a major factor for this segment.

-Project Structure
+What I would recommend to the business

-Google-Case-Study/
+Target casual riders who already use bikes during weekday rush hours — they are behaving like members without the membership.
+A one month discounted trial pass aimed at this group would convert the easiest wins first.

-00_Raw_Data/ (12 raw monthly CSV files)
+Run summer weekend promotions specifically — that is when casual volume is highest and willingness to engage is strongest.

-01_Clean_Data/ (combined clean dataset)
+Add a ride time rewards system — casuals ride longer so they accumulate points faster.

-02_Scripts/01_clean_data.py (Python script)
+Give them something to unlock and they have a reason to come back.

-03_SQL/01_analysis.sql (SQL analysis script)
+Project structure

-04_PowerBI/Dashboard.pbix (Power BI file)
+00_Raw_Data — 12 raw monthly CSV files

-04_PowerBI/dashboard_preview.png (dashboard image)
+01_Clean_Data — combined clean dataset

-.gitignore (keeps large dataset files off GitHub)
+02_Scripts — Python cleaning script

-README.md (project overview)
+SQL — SQL analysis queries

-How to Run
+03_PowerBI — Power BI dashboard file and preview

-Run the script in 02_Scripts/01_clean_data.py to clean and combine the raw data.
+Tools

-Run the queries in 03_SQL/01_analysis.sql in SQL Server Management Studio.
+Python, pandas, SQL Server, Power BI

-Open 04_PowerBI/Dashboard.pbix in Power BI Desktop to view the interactive dashboard.
+Dataset: Cyclistic trip data — 12 months, 5.5 million rows